karayabin/universe-snapshot/universe/Ling/Light_AjaxHandler/doc/api/Ling/Light_AjaxHandler/Handler/BaseLightAjaxHandler/handle.md

-BaseLightAjaxHandler::handle — and returns a json array as specified in the [ajax communication protocol](https://github.com/lingtalfi/AjaxCommunicationProtocol).
+BaseLightAjaxHandler::handle — Handles the given action and returns an [alcp response](https://github.com/lingtalfi/Light_AjaxHandler/blob/master/doc/pages/ajax-light-communication-protocol.md), or throws an exception in case of problems.